Title: | Refitting and Spatial Analysis in Archaeology |

 For graphs with connection and similarity relationships, the edges for connection relations are coloured in green.

-For graphs with connection relationships only and two layers, the nodes from the two layers are located based on their layer in the upper and the lower part of the plot.
+For graphs with connection relationships only and two spatial units, the vertices are placed on the top (spatial unit 1) and bottom (spatial unit 2) part of the plot.

 Returns NULL